Nicofero/CITMAGA/README.md

 - **Qulacs.ipynb:** Contains the functions to transform the Qiskit circuit into a Qulacs circuit, and some time comparisons.

+## Internship report

+The internship report can be found as a pdf in the file `PEI_Memoria_NicolasFernandezOtero.pdf`.

 ## References

 - [1] : Harrow, A. W., Hassidim, A., Lloyd, S. (2009).
 Quantum algorithm for linear systems of equations.
 Phys.
 Rev. Lett.
 103, 15 (2009), 1–15. <https://doi.org/10.1103/PhysRevLett.103.150502>